 Department of Evolution, Ecology, and Organismal Biology Snapshot

 The Ohio State University Department of Evolution, Ecology, and Organismal Biology (EEOB) centers on wide-ranging studies of animals, plants, and microbes and their relationships with each other, their environments, and their common ancestry.
-Faculty are leaders in their fields whose research and influence are global; exploring what “makes nature tick” from individual genes to entire ecosystems, measuring time from minutes to millennia.
+Faculty are leaders in their fields with research of global importance, exploring what makes nature tick from individual genes to entire ecosystems, measuring time from minutes to millennia.

 By the Numbers